datalad-handbook/book/docs/basics/101-124-sharethirdparty.rst

 and configure this repository as a :term:`sibling` of your dataset called ``github`` (exactly the same as what you have done in :ref:`yoda_project` with the ``midterm_project`` subdataset).
-However, in order to be able to link contents stored in Dropbox, you need to configure a publication dependency to the ``dropbox-remote`` sibling.
+However, in order to be able to link contents stored in Dropbox, you also need to configure a *publication dependency* to the ``dropbox-remote`` sibling.

 .. code-block:: bash